princejwesley/minimap/README.md

 minimap
 =======

-A preview of the full webpage
+A preview of the full web page (Under development)